Hutchinsonj1/PRODUCTION1/README.md

 News Aggregator:
-    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder.
+    Clone this repository to your favorite text-editor on your computer, save it in a New Folder.
 Open the repo you just cloned in your text-editor.

     Open the Command Prompt (cmd) on your computer

-    cd into my repository (/NewFolder/News-Aggregator/TEST/NewsAggregator)
+    Move into my repository (cd NewFolder/News-Aggregator/TEST/NewsAggregator)

     You may need to install the following pckgs: 'pip install bs4' 'pip install requests' 'pip install django'